jcnmsg/MonoGame-Font-Size-Wrapper/README.md

 ## Description

-While MonoGame allows you to provide a scaling factor when drawing text, it will probably look blurred or jagged because it is effectively up-scaling or down-scaling the bitmap generated from the original size you provided.
+While MonoGame allows you to provide a scaling factor when drawing text, it will probably look blurred or jagged because it is effectively up-scaling or down-scaling the bitmap generated from the size you provided in the original SpriteFont.
 The alternative is to load all the font sizes you need for a given font family and use them interchangeably, but even then it becomes a chore to load and manage them.
 Hence the creation of this little wrapper.

 In a nutshell, it's just a simpler way to load font families with different sizes, managing and drawing text using them.